 What to Expect

-I think a website should be as simple and usable as possible for the visitor AND for the business running it.
-With content management systems that's now possible.
+I think a website should be as usable as possible for the visitor and for the business running it.

 Using the Wix Content Management System

 There are annual running costs for a website and charges that you may not have considered, so here are some examples below.

 Wix 'Combo' - about £90 per year +

 Wix will host your site built with their software for free, but I recommend this hosting package.
 It removes their advertisements and you can connect your site to your own domain name.

 Online Shop - from £150 - £250+ per year